 - an undertaking from the defendant that they will not make any further defamatory statements (if the defendant is not willing to provide such an undertaking, the claimant may seek an injunction from the court preventing the defendant from making any further defamatory statements);

 Meaning of words complained of

-The Protocol encourages the Claimant to identify the meaning(s) he attributes to the words complained of.
+The Protocol encourages the claimant to identify the meaning(s) they attribute to the words complained of.
 This will include the natural and ordinary meaning of such words and, in some cases, any innuendo meaning.

 Date for acknowledging the letter of claim

-The Claimant should indicate when it expects the Defendant to respond to the letter of claim.
+The claimant should indicate when they expect the defendant to respond to the letter of claim.
 Normally this will be within 14 days.